deephaven/deephaven-core/pyclient/docs/source/examples.rst

 Initialize
 ##########

 The `Session` class is your connection to Deephaven.
-This is where all operations start:
+This is what allows your Python code to interact with Deephaven:

     from pydeephaven import Session

     #session = Session(host=”envoy”) # Use this if you’re running the python script in docker-compose with the Deephaven default settings

     session = Session() # Use this if you’re running the python script locally with with Deephaven default settings

 Ticking table